Jacy (footballer)

-Jacy Maranhão Oliveira (born 11 July 1997) is a Brazilian football midfielder who plays for FC Cascavel.
+Jacy Maranhão Oliveira (born 11 July 1997), commonly known as Jacy, is a Brazilian professional footballer who plays as a defensive midfielder for Coritiba.

 Club career

 ViOn Zlaté Moravce

 Jacy joined ViOn Zlaté Moravce on a one-year loan, in late August 2019.

 Jacy made his professional Fortuna Liga debut for ViOn Zlaté Moravce against Nitra on 26 October 2019.
 He came on as a second-half substitute for Martin Kovaľ, who scored the only goal of the match, securing a narrow 1:0 win for the home side.
 For the upcoming five games, Jacy became a regular in ViOn's kit.

 He made a starting-XI debut against Pohronie, on 23 November 2019, during a 1:1 tie.
 He played the entire game and was booked with a yellow card, for a scuffle with Patrik Jacko.
 He repeated the starting line-up achievement against Ružomberok, in his final game for ViOn.

 Jacy also made two Slovnaft Cup appearances against Slavoj Trebišov and Pohronie.

 Overall, Jacy recorded 8 competitive starts for ViOn.